 Is 23-AWG really better than 24-AWG for PoE in practice?

-Yes, especially once you move beyond a handful of low-power PoE devices.
-23-AWG conductors have noticeably lower DC resistance than 24-AWG, which directly reduces heat and voltage drop in PoE cable runs and bundles.
-For PoE++ and dense plants, that extra margin is worth protecting.
+Yes, especially beyond a handful of low-power devices.
+23-AWG conductors typically have lower DC resistance than 24-AWG, which reduces heat rise and voltage drop on PoE cable runs and bundles.
+For PoE++ and dense plants, the extra margin is worth protecting.

 How does cable gauge affect PoE++ voltage drop and device stability?

-PoE++ sends higher current over the same pairs.
-Higher current through higher-resistance wire means more voltage lost as heat and less voltage left at the device.
-Thicker 23-AWG conductors keep resistance and voltage drop lower, helping endpoints boot reliably and stay online under load.
+Higher-power PoE sends more current over the same pairs.
+Higher current through higher-resistance wire means more voltage lost as heat, leaving less voltage at the device.
+Thicker copper reduces resistance and helps endpoints boot reliably and stay online under load.

 Do PoE cable bundles overheat in Canadian plenums?

-They can if you pack many high-power PoE cables together in a warm plenum or riser.
-That’s exactly what PoE cabling guidelines are meant to avoid.
-Using 23-AWG Cat6e, controlling bundle sizes and respecting ambient temperatures all help keep cables within their rated temperature.
+They can if many high-power PoE cables are tightly bundled in warm plenums or risers.
+Using 23-AWG horizontals, controlling bundle sizes, and respecting ambient temperature helps keep cables within their rated temperature envelope.

-When can I safely spec 24-AWG, and when should I insist on 23-AWG?
+When can I spec Cat6, and when should I insist on 23-AWG Cat6e?

-24-AWG is usually fine for short, low-power runs and small bundles.
-For long horizontals, high-density AP/camera plants, PoE++ or warm ceiling spaces, treat 23-AWG Cat6e as non-negotiable.
-If you expect to grow into higher PoE loads later, start with 23-AWG from day one.
+Cat6 can be fine for short runs, low-power PoE, small bundles, and cool pathways.
+For long horizontals, high-density AP/camera plants, PoE++ loads, or warm ceiling spaces, treat 23-AWG Cat6e/Cat6A as the safer default—especially if you expect future PoE upgrades.

 Does slim 28-AWG patch cord cause PoE issues?

-Why do POE-Jack® designs standardise on 23-AWG Cat6e in Canada?
+Why do POE-Jack® designs standardize on 23-AWG Cat6e in Canada?

 Code & specification reminder

 Always design and install PoE cabling in accordance with local electrical and building codes and applicable standards.
-Verify cable ratings (CMP/CMR) for riser and plenum spaces, confirm operating temperature ranges for both cable and connected devices, and co-ordinate with IT, mechanical, electrical and the Authority Having Jurisdiction (AHJ) before locking in a high-power PoE topology.
+Verify cable ratings (CMP/CMR) for plenum and riser spaces, confirm operating temperature ranges for both cable and connected devices, and coordinate with IT, mechanical, electrical, and the Authority Having Jurisdiction (AHJ) before locking in a high-power PoE topology.

 Specifications and design recommendations are subject to change.
 Always confirm final details against the latest GRID Networking and POE-Jack® documentation and your specific project requirements before tender or construction.